Hello everyone, and welcome to another PT Pioneer certification review.

 That’s because while you have lower odds of failing, 32% is still a pretty big chance of not making it.

 My advice for effective studying is as follows:

 Plan Your Studies The Way You Would Plan a Workout

-If you fail to plan, you plan to fail, as the saying goes.
-So when it comes to studying, have a structure of what you’re going to study in a particular session and how long you’ll spend time on it.
+As the saying goes, you plan to fail if you fail to plan.
+So when it comes to studying, structure what you will study in a particular session and how long you’ll spend time on it.

 Trainer Academy has some brilliant study blueprint templates you can use to outline your study plan for effective use of time and optimal retention of information.